 Fantastic Caverns vent holes to keep chemical from cave

-SPRINGFIELD, Mo.
-(AP) _ A cancer-causing chemical that leaked from a closed industrial site near the Springfield airport is appearing in the Fantastic Caverns tourist stop.
+SPRINGFIELD, Mo. – A cancer-causing chemical that leaked from a closed industrial site near the Springfield airport is appearing in the Fantastic Caverns tourist stop.

 Russ Campbell, owner of Fantastic Caverns, says he’s concerned for the future of the cave and for people living in the area.